jasimea/jasimea.github.io/_posts/2015-07-15-better-javascript-workflow-with-jake.md

 ####Validating code with JSHint

-[JSHint] http://jshint.com/ "JSHint" is a static analysis tool for javascript.
+[JSHint] [http://jshint.com/] is a static analysis tool for javascript.
 It analyzes JavaScript source code for common mistakes.
 Instead of using JSHint directly we  use ```simplebuild-jshin```, library that provides a simple interface to JSHint.
 Its convenient to use automation tools such as Grunt, Gulp or Jake.

 #### Copy assets